10 Essential Components of a Business Plan and How to Write Them

 Financials are usually the least fun thing to talk about, but they are important nonetheless as they provide an overview of your current financial position, capital requirements, projections, and plans for repayment of any loans.

-Your financial plan should also include an analysis of your startup costs, operating costs, administration costs, and sources of revenue.
+Along with your financial statements, you should also include an analysis of your startup costs, operating and administration costs, and forecasted sales.

 Funding requirements